znsio/specmatic-documentation/documentation/graphql.md

 ### Using the Docker Image

-So far in the above explanation the sample project is invoking Specmatic GraphqlQL support programmatically.
-However if you wish to run the same from CLI then below Docker image wraps the same Specmatic GraphQL capabilities.
+So far in the above explanation the sample project is invoking Specmatic GraphQL support programmatically.
+However if you wish to run the same using the CLI then the Docker image below wraps the same Specmatic GraphQL capabilities.

 [`znsio/specmatic-graphql-trial`](https://hub.docker.com/r/znsio/specmatic-graphql-trial)